 How to Get Vaccinated

-To register to receive a vaccination appointment at a County Super POD site, visit Othena.com, select the "First Time User" button, and answer the questions.
+To register to receive a vaccination appointment through a County Mobile POD site, visit Othena.com, select the "First Time User" button, and answer the questions.
 After registering, users will be put into a digital waiting room to wait their turn for a vaccine appointment.
-The Othena system generates email appointment invitations as soon as appointments open up at a vaccine dispensing location.
+The Othena system generates email appointment invitations as soon as appointments open up at vaccine dispensing locations.
 If users download the Othena app, the app will notify users when appointments become available.
 Appointments are limited by vaccine supply, so please be patient as you may not be able to get an appointment immediately after registering.

 If you do not have access to an internet-connected device to sign up online or need help with the registration process, please call the OC Health Care Agency's hotline at 714-834-2000.
 The hotline is available seven days a week from 8:00 a.m. to 5 p.m. with live, trained operators who can answer questions related to Othena and vaccine-related issues.

-The County Super PODs and mobile clinics are not the only options to receive a vaccination.
+The HCA's mobile clinics are not the only options to receive a vaccination.
 Other healthcare providers approved to dispense the vaccine, including hospitals, pharmacies, and health clinics, play an essential role in vaccinating Orange County’s population.

 The following Hospitals/Medical Providers in Orange County are distributing the vaccine: